hashgraph/stablecoin-studio/contracts/README.md

  - Contracts within the `extensions` folder: *one contract for each stable coin operation*.
    - `Burnable.sol`: abstract contract implementing the *burn* operation (burn tokens from the treasury account, decreases the total supply).
    - `CashIn.sol`: abstract contract implementing the *cash-in* operation (mint new tokens and assign them to an account, increases the total supply).
+   - `Deletable.sol`: abstract contract implementing the *delete* operation (deletes the satble coin's underlying token. **WARNING** : THIS OPERATION CANNOT BE ROLLED-BACK AND A STABLECOIN WITHOUT AN UNDERLYING TOKEN WILL NOT WORK ANYMORE).
+   - `Freezable.sol`: abstract contract implementing the *freeze* and *unfreeze* operations (if an account is frozen, it will not be able to operate with the stable coin until unfrozen).
-   - `Wipeable.sol`: abstract contract implementing the *wipe* operation (burn token from any account, decreases the total supply).
+   - `Pausable.sol`: abstract contract implementing the *pause* and *unpause* operations (if a token is paused, nobody will be able to operate with it until the token is unpaused).
    - `Rescatbale.sol`: abstract contract implementing the *rescue* operation (transfer tokens from the treasury to another account).
+   - `Roles.sol`: Contains the definition of the roles that can be assigned for every stable coin.
    - `Supplieradmin.sol`: abstract contract implementing all the cashin role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).
    - `TokenOwner.sol`: abstract contract that stores the addresses of the *HTS precompiled smart contract* and the *underlying token* related to the stable coin.
 All the smart contracts mentioned above, inherit from this abstract contract.
- - `Roles.sol`: Contains the definition of the roles that can be assigned for every stable coin.
+   - `Wipeable.sol`: abstract contract implementing the *wipe* operation (burn token from any account, decreases the total supply).
  - `HederaERC20.sol`: Main Stable coin contract.
 Contains all the stable coin related logic.
 Inherits all the contracts defined in the "extension" folder as well as the Role.sol contract.
  - `HederaERC20Proxy.sol`: Extends the OpenZeppelin transaparent proxy implemention.
 This proxy will delegate business method calls to a *HederaERC20* smart contract and will implement the upgradable logic.
  - `HederaERC20ProxyAdmin.sol`: Extends the OpenZeppelin proxy admin implementation.
 This proxy will be the admin of the HederaERC20Proxy, that way, users will be able to invoke the HederaERC20 functionality through the HederaERC20Proxy and upgrade the HederaERC20Proxy implementation through the HederaERC20ProxyAdmin.
  - `StableCoinFactory.sol`: Implements the flow to create a new stable coin.
 Every time a new stable coin is created, several smart contracts must be deployed and initialized and an underlying token must be created through the `HTS precompiled smart contract`.
-This multi-transaction process is encapsulated in this contract so that users can create new stable coins in a single transaction.
+This multi-transaction process is encapsulated in this contract so that users can create new stable coins in a single transaction. **IMPORTANT** : IoBuilders will deploy and maintain a Factory contract that anybody can use.
+Users are also free to deploy and use their own Factory contract's.
  - `StableCoinFactoryProxy.sol`: Extends the OpenZeppelin transaparent proxy implemention.
 This proxy will delegate business method calls to a *StableCoinFactory* smart contract and will implement the upgradable logic.
  - `StableCoinFactoryProxyAdmin.sol`: Extends the OpenZeppelin proxy admin implementation.
 This proxy will be the admin of the StableCoinFactoryProxy, that way, users will be able to invoke the StableCoinFactory functionality through the StableCoinFactoryProxy and upgrade the StableCoinFactoryProxy implementation through the StableCoinFactoryProxyAdmin.